-C.11 Project Name: In-Orbit Servicing Control Centre (IOSCC) National Facility
+C.11 - In-Orbit Servicing Control Centre (IOSCC) National Facility

-There are currently upward of 8,000 satellites orbiting the Earth, of which around 4,800 are active: Between 2021 and 2022, the number of satellites increased by 11.84%, and will continue to increase over the next 10 years by an estimated 17,000.
+There are currently upward of 8,000 satellites orbiting the Earth, of which around 4,800 are active.
+Between 2021 and 2022, the number of satellites increased by 11.84%, and will continue to increase over the next 10 years by an estimated 17,000.
 This increase is driven on the supply side by the development of compact satellites which can be launched simultaneously in larger numbers, thus decreasing launch prices per satellite.
-As the number of active and obsolete satellites increases exponentially.
+As the number of active and obsolete satellites increases, the risk of in orbit collision, Kessler Syndrome and the resulting debris belt increases exponentially.
 This poses a significant hazard to the future of the space industry and all its benefits.
-Given the strategic importance of the zone occupied by satellites, not only for long- or short-term orbit but as a thoroughfare for future space exploration, the growing number of objects in orbit around Earth is not sustainable and requires intervention.
+Given the strategic importance of the zone occupied by satellites, not only for long or short-term orbit but as a thoroughfare for future space exploration, the growing number of objects in orbit around Earth is not sustainable and requires intervention.